oneNutW0nder/onenutw0nder.github.io/content/posts/2022-corctf-pwn-babypwn.md

 ## Overview

 This challenge is the first in a series of many binary exploitation challenges for the 2022 CorCTF.
-Unfortunately this was the only pwn challenge that I had the time to solve during the length of the CTF.
+Unfortunately this was the only pwn challenge that I had the time to solve during the CTF.

 This challenge consists of the classic memory address leak allowing us to execute a _Ret2Libc_ attack.
 However, this challenge has been written in Rust which provides memory safe code through compile time checks.
-Luckily for us, som of these checks have been disabled by the use of `unsafe{}` which conveniently wraps all the challenge code.
+Luckily for us, some of these checks have been disabled by the use of `unsafe{}` which conveniently wraps all the challenge code.

 ## Getting started